-You have agreed to act as an Attorney pursuant to an Enduring Power of Attorney?
+Have you agreed to act as an Attorney under an Enduring Power of Attorney?
 What does this mean?
 Our response to some "frequently asked questions" gives some insight into your role:

 1. How was I appointed?
 When does my appointment commence?